WalkWander/VDCFNet/README.md

 Tracking

   git clone --depth=1 https://github.com/ly820332082/VDCFNet.git

   The file demoVDCFNet.m is used to test our algorithm.

-  To verify OTB performance, you can copy VDCFNet.m into OTB toolkit.
+  To verify OTB performance, you can copy demoVDCFNet.m, VDCFNet.m and VDCFNet-2017-7-20.mat into OTB toolkit.

+Training

+  We will upload the training code later.